mayel/indigo/_posts/2017-3-10-Ora-Network.markdown

 ---

-The Ora Network project, a platform to swap skills with other digital workers, is at an early stage of development.
+The Ora Network will be a platform to swap skills with other digital workers, currently at an early stage of development.

 [Check out the Ora Network site](http://ora.network/), and let me know if you want to get involved!